infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/standard-instrument-departure-(sid)-navigation.md

 Step 1

-: Now that you're flight plan is loaded, we can utilize the [GPS Navigation](/guide/getting-started/pilot-user-interface/navigation#gps-navigation) to navigate the SID
+: Now that your flight plan is loaded, we can utilize the [GPS Navigation](/guide/getting-started/pilot-user-interface/navigation#gps-navigation) to navigate the SID